Register For Information & Opportunities

 We’re working with partners in Kangaroo Island in the early phases of establishing a new native plant nursery to assist the existing nursery on the island.
 A large scale of additional plants will be needed to re-establish critical habitat for endangered species such as Black Glossy Cockatoo, the short-beaked Echidna, the Southern Brown Bandicoot and the Kangaroo Island Dunnart.
 We have launched a fundraising appeal for this project and volunteer opportunities will become available once the nursery is established.

-Fundraising for Community and Ecological Recovery
+Project 2: Fundraising for Environmental Recovery

 We know that despite the incredible initial generosity of people from around the world who have been shocked by the events unfolding in Australia, this funding often goes into the initial crisis response, and very early recovery efforts, but not into the longer-term recovery with the human and ecological communities.